frankthelen/rools/README.md

 rools.evaluate(facts);
 ```

-As you can imagine, this kind of optimization requires some additional overhead (code complexity and runtime memory consumption).
+This optimization targets runtime performance.
 It unfolds its potential with a growing number of rules and fact segments.

 *TL;DR* -- Technically, this is achieved by observing the facts through the ES6 `Proxy` API.